Juniper/terraform-provider-apstra/docs/resources/datacenter_routing_zone.md

 - `routing_policy_id` (String) Non-EVPN blueprints must use the default policy, so this field must be null.
 Set this attribute in an EVPN blueprint to use a non-default policy.
 - `vlan_id` (Number) Used for VLAN tagged Layer 3 links on external connections.
 Leave this field blank to have it automatically assigned from a static pool in the range of 2-4094), or enter a specific value.
-- `vni_id` (Number) VxLAN VNI associated with the routing zone.
+- `vni` (Number) VxLAN VNI associated with the routing zone.
 Leave this field blank to have it automatically assigned from an allocated resource pool, or enter a specific value.

 ### Read-Only

+- `had_prior_vlan_id_config` (Boolean) Used to trigger plan modification when `vlan_id` is removed from the configuration.
+- `had_prior_vni_config` (Boolean) Used to trigger plan modification when `vni` is removed from the configuration.
 - `id` (String) Apstra graph node ID.